JuanCSUCoder/JuanCSUCoder/README.md

 ---
 ## My name is Juan Camilo Sánchez Urrego
 <img src="https://github-readme-stats.vercel.app/api?username=juancsucoder&theme=blue-green&show_icons=true" align="right"/>
-I'm a 18 years old self-taught programmer from Colombia, that is fascinated with everything related to computer science.
+I'm a self-taught programmer from Colombia, that is fascinated with everything related to computer science.
 I have learned a lot from the internet, and developed some interesting projects that I'll be updating on here.

 ![Arch Linux](https://img.shields.io/badge/I_use_Arch_Linux_btw-1793D1?style=for-the-badge&logo=arch-linux&logoColor=white)